DETAILED ACTION

 Regarding claim 12,

 Cohen, as modified, teaches the elements of claim 11 as previously stated.
-Cohen further teaches wherein the second cross-sectional ultrasound image is a reference image ([0087] which discloses For each location along the vessel 690 through which the device 102 traveled, an IVUS image may be generated and associated with that location along the vessel 690 as will be described with reference to FIG. 8.
-Examiner notes that any of the cross-sectional ultrasound images are considered a reference image in its broadest reasonable interpretation) for comparison with the first cross-sectional image (Examiner notes that the limitation is considered an intended use.
+Cohen, or Cohen, as modified, further teaches wherein the second cross-sectional ultrasound image is a reference image (Cohen Col. 38 lines 27-30 which discloses a new IVUS image may be shown) for comparison with the first cross-sectional image (Examiner notes that the limitation is considered an intended use.
 A limitation directed towards intended use must result in a structural difference between the prior art and the claimed invention, where the prior art must merely teach a reference image which is capable of being used for comparison with the first cross-sectional image.
-Examiner thus notes that any of the images acquired during the pull-back procedure including the first cross-sectional image and the second cross-sectional image would be capable of being used for comparison with each other, thus Cohen teaches the second cross-sectional ultrasound image as recited).
+Examiner thus notes that any of the images acquired during the pull-back procedure including the first cross-sectional image and the second cross-sectional image would be capable of being used for comparison with each other, thus Cohen teaches the second cross-sectional ultrasound image as recited and Suzuki [0161] which discloses an arrangement in which two cross-sectional images corresponding to the positions of two points appointed by the indicator 903 respectively are displayed, where the second cross-sectional image is considered a reference image which is capable of being used for comparison with the first cross-sectional image).

 Claim 13 is rejected under 35 U.S.C.
-103 as being unpatentable over Cohen and Sonck as applied to claim 8 above, and further in view of Gopinath et al. (US 20200295659 A1), hereinafter Gopinath.
+103 as being unpatentable over Cohen and Sonck, or Cohen, Sonck, Hendriks, and Suzuki, as applied to claim 8 above, and further in view of Gopinath et al. (US 20200295659 A1), hereinafter Gopinath.

 Regarding claim 13,